lsst-dm/dmtn-220/index.rst

 There are a few limitations that should be taken into account when considering using butler datasets for Campaign Definition storage, however:

 - Datasets may not be updated in place - they are written atomically for each data ID.
-- We don't currently have a good solution for rolling up small datasets (e.g. metric measurements or even per-detector catalogs) into larger files that can be *much* more efficient to read (see :ref:`feature-opaque-table-datastore` for a potential solution).
+- We don't currently have a good solution for rolling up small datasets (e.g. metric measurements or even per-detector catalogs) into larger files that can be *much* more efficient to read (see :ref:`feature-table-backed-datastore` for a potential solution).
-- Dataset content cannot be used to directly drive `QuantumGraph` generation (which could be addressed by a combination of :ref:`feature-queryable-opaque-tables` and :ref:`feature-opaque-table-datastore`).
+- Dataset content cannot be used to directly drive `QuantumGraph` generation (which could be addressed by a combination of :ref:`feature-queryable-extension-tables` and :ref:`feature-table-backed-datastore`).

 .. _middleware-feature-requests: